This program has closed for 2025/26 and will undergo a review.

 2. If eligible, fill in the Environment Grant - Toowoomba Regional Council (smartygrants.com.au)

-Our suite of community support grants is now online and powered by SmartyGrants.
-Those new to SmartyGrants are required to establish a username and password before they can commence an application, and our staff are willing to assist new users with this step.
-Regular grant subscribers may already be familiar with SmartyGrants, and for those that aren’t, we are willing to meet with community groups and organisations to provide a simple overview of the system.
+Applications for our suite of community support grants are made online.
+Those new to SmartyGrants are required to establish a username and password before they can commence an application, and our staff are willing to assist inexperienced users with this step.
+For applicants unfamiliar with how to complete a SmartyGrants application, we are willing to meet with community groups and organisations to provide a simple overview of the system.
+Advice and assistance on applying for our grants can be obtained by contacting 131 872.
+If necessary, our staff will meet with applicants at their local library to help explain the online form content.

 Related information